STAFF CLIMATE SURVEY

 This important, confidential survey is designed to collect feedback and provide information about staff perceptions regarding the nature of their work, policies and practices, and the general climate at Georgia State University.

-Your thoughts & feedback will help the Staff Council, university administration, and other key decision-making groups across campus to identify improvements, and develop and maintain programs that support our staff.
+Your thoughts & feedback help the Staff Council, University administration, and other key decision-making groups across campus to identify improvements, and develop and maintain programs that support our staff.
 Together, we can create a work environment that fosters growth, satisfaction, and success for all staff members!

 BENEFITS OF THE STAFF CLIMATE SURVEY